Vah1n1/Vah1n1/README.md

 ## Hi there 👋
 🔭I'm developing a data analysis program for astronomical data.
-This program will help me find patterns and commonalities in large data sets, which would otherwise be time-consuming.
+This program will help me find patterns and commonalities in large data sets, which would otherwise be time- consuming.
-💬 Ask me about space, physics and programming.
+</br>💬 Ask me about space, physics and programming.
-🌱Feel free to offer any advice.
+</br>🌱Feel free to offer any advice.
 It will be well appreciated!
 <!--
 **Vah1n1/Vah1n1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.